murilloo/devops-azure-packer/README.md

 ```

 ## Goals
-- To bootstrap a server image running Ubuntu Linux
+- To bootstrap a server image running Ubuntu 16.04 LTS
 - To install Nginx on top of it
 - To publish it to Azure